baptistebronsin/minio-backup/README.md

 # MinIO backup

-Postgres backup is a backup script for PostgreSQL databases.
-It dumps a database, compresses it and stores backups in a S3 bucket on your preferred cloud provider.
-This project is designed to run in a Docker container, making deployment and management straightforward.

 MinIO backup is a backup script for MinIO storage.
 It copies a bucket, compresses it and stores backups in a S3 bucket on your preferred cloud provider.
 This project is designed to run in a Docker container, making deployment and management straightforward.

 ## Configuration